alfathmuqoddas/react-movie-query/readme.md

+# Firebase Task
+a Full stack web application for creating and tracking tasks, built with React as the fron-end and Firebase as back-end.
+Firebase Service that I use for this project is Firebase Firestore Database and Firebase Authentication.

+## Technology Used
+For this project I'm using React, Firebase Firestore, and Firebase Authentication, and also using Bootstrap for creating simple ui.

+## The Challenges
+The major challenge of making this App is the Back-end.
+I overcome this by using Firebase so I don't have to configure the back-end from scratch because Firebase is a back-end as service (baas) so everything is alredy setup by the Firebase I just have to connect my App to Firebase for the back-end service.

+---

 # React Movie App
 This is a single page web app built with React to looking for an info about a movie.
 This apps using external api from [OMDb API](http://ombdapi).